 This creamy Keto Cauliflower Soup recipe tastes rich and decadent but is low carb and healthier than most cream-based soups.
-This easy soup recipe is low carb, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.
+This easy cream of cauliflower soup recipe is low carb, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 I am a long-time fan of The Pioneer Woman, Ree Drummond.
 Her Cauliflower Soup has been in our fall and winter dinner rotation for years.
 If you search "Cauliflower Soup" on google her result is #1.
 That is how good it is.

 When I began eating low carb and Trim Healthy Mama I needed an on-plan substitute.
 I spent a few hours the other day tweaking Ree's recipe to make my Keto Cauliflower Soup Recipe compatible with my lifestyle.

 I swapped out a few ingredients, reduced or increased a few others, and made a delicious soup.
 This will definitely make another appearance before warm weather arrives again.

 Butter & Coconut Oil - I use these in conjunction for the most health benefits and best taste but you can just use one of the two or olive oil if you prefer.

 Carrot, Celery, & Onion - This classic combination is used in many (if not most) soup recipes and is often called its French name 'mirepoix'.
 To keep the carb count low I only use one carrot and one onion in a soup recipe with 16 servings.

 Cauliflower - Obviously the star of the show here.
 You can sub in frozen cauliflower in a pinch but fresh cauliflower really does taste the best.
 Cauliflower rice can also work if you have some to use.
 I use one head cauliflower.

 Parsley - Dried or fresh parsley both work in this keto soup recipe.